 The main pool experiences significant water loss throughout the season.
-In discussions with the operator, water loss is estimated to be between 1-inch to 6-inches daily depending on the usage and type of weather.
+In discussions with the operator and maintenance staff, water loss is estimated to be between 1-inch to 6-inches daily depending on the usage and type of weather.
 It has been observed the pool loses water even when there is zero use and there is a rain event.
-This adds a significant cost to the city for water usage, chemical usage, and time required to maintain the system.
-Based on the total square footage of the pool, if it is losing 6" of water a day, then the annual water loss over just the summer season could be in excess of 5 million gallons of water.
+This adds a significant cost to the city for water usage, increased chemical usage, and time required to maintain the system.
+Based on the total square footage of the pool, a water loss of 6" per day would result in an excess of 5 million gallons of water per normal summer season.

-The source of water loss is found in the structural cracks and failures, which were visible during inspection.
+The source of water loss is found in the structural cracks and failures in the pool shell, which were visible during inspection.
 High water table during inspection resulted in ground water leaking back into the pool, since the pool was empty.